-Roberto Ulloa is a fifth-generation coffee producer with solid technical coffee farming skills due to his degree in agronomy, and great passion for quality coffee.
+Roberto Ulloa is a fourth-generation coffee producer with solid technical coffee farming skills due to his degree in agronomy, and great passion for quality coffee.
 Hence, it is no surprise that coffees from La Divina have been endorsed several times being in top ten Cup of Excellence, and recently winning the 2020 CoE for El Salvador.

 This is our second year bring coffee from La Divina.
 Roberto selectively harvests and processes by varietal separation.
 All beans are harvested by hand and dried on site at La Divina farm.
 This lot is a honey processed pacamara bean.
 After picking, the skin of the coffee cherries was removed and the fruit flesh (mucilage) was left covering the beans to go through a controlled fermentation phase.
 The skin of the coffee cherry is removed but part of the fruit mucilage is left covering the bean.
 The fruit mucilage is sweet and sticky, just like honey.
 The beans were then sun dried on raised beds for 14-21 days, and during the drying period the beans must be frequently moved to ensure even drying.

 This pacamara honey starts with a citric brightness just the right acidity level that gets balanced right away by a smooth and silky sweet finish.
 Pacamara also have a distinctive dense body that is hard to match.
 This coffee is great for pour over methods as it has many flavor layers.